-The Board of Directors and senior management are involved in the establishment of the risk infrastructure and periodic oversight and guidance of the RMD.
+The Board of Directors and senior management are involved in the establishment of the risk infrastructure and periodic oversight of risk profile.
 The processes are subject to additional scrutiny by an independent Shariah Board, Compliance as well as Internal and External Auditors and the Regulator, which help further strengthen the risk management practices within the Group.